Federal Funding, ESSER, and ESSA Evidence

-Second-grade students using Speak Agent significantly outperformed the control group receiving standard science instruction on an independently designed test of science concepts.
+Multilingual Learners using Speak Agent in the NSF study significantly outperformed the control group (by 210%) using an independently designed test of academic STEM concepts.
+Other studies found similar effect sizes.

 |Multi-Site Sample and Overlap||

-In addition to the studies, all Speak Agent products for grades K-12 are based on learning sciences research and proven effective instructional strategies.
-Speak Agent applies 32 research-based instructional strategies across its varied activities.
+In addition to the studies, all Speak Agent products for grades K-12 use a research-based logic model and proven effective instructional strategies.
+Speak Agent applies 36 research-based instructional strategies across its varied activities.
 The research behind these strategies is compiled by the Learner Variability Project, a service provided by non-profit partner Digital Promise.

 Research-Based Strategies for English Learners